 Repairing concrete patios early on is key to stopping the damage from growing to dangerous levels.
 In most cases, a simple polyurethane foam injection is enough to lift and strengthen the concrete slab.

 Although this is not the only method for concrete patio repair, it is our recommended one for its efficiency, consistency, lifespan, and affordability.

 JES can inspect your patio for signs of damage and recommend a repair solution.
 Book in your FREE inspection today.

 Concrete Patio Repair: Traditional vs. Modern Methods

 There are many methods for repairing concrete patios.
-Not all are as effective, cost-efficient, or clean cut as some methods.
+Not all are as effective, cost-efficient, or clean-cut as some methods.
 Most will achieve the same result, although not to the same standard.
 Or, potentially, be as long-lasting as others.
 A comparison between two of the more common concrete patio repair methods is useful for those that wish to carefully assess their options.

 Mudjacking: Traditional Method

-Mudjacking is an old-fashioned method of concrete leveling.
+Mudjacking is an old-fashioned method of concrete lifting.
 Mudjacking is very invasive and involves drilling multiple holes throughout the concert slab.
 Into these holes cement grout (sometimes also called a cement or mud slurry) is pumped.
 This mixture fills the void beneath the patio, gradually applying more and more pressure until the slab lifts and stabilizes.

 As a repair method, mudjacking has been around for quite a few decades and is considered cheaper than replacing the patio overall.
 It works, but it is also messy and the solution lasts roughly 8-10 years.